mav01981/Kata/Bowling/README.md

 # Bowling

-This description is based on that at [Adventures in C#: The Bowling Game](http://ronjeffries.com/xprog/articles/acsbowling/)

 ## Problem Description

 Create a program, which, given a valid sequence of rolls for one line of American Ten-Pin Bowling, produces the total score for the game.
 Here are some things that the program will not do: